10947 Hwy 42

 The other reviewer had the Roasted Rack of Lamb.
 It came out on a plate picture-perfect, with a side of lemon risotto which was moist, with a hint of lemon that nudged you as you swallowed it.
 Wonderful.
 The lamb, done medium-rare and surrounded by fragrant and flavorful juice, was done flawlessly.

-Open every month of the year except January, February and March, and open all days except Mondays in peak season, The Waterfront is a great addition to Door County fine dining.
-Entrees from about $24 and up (always check their website for changes) - whatever you are doing in Door County, you must make The Waterfront a stop on your itinerary.
+Open mid-April through October, The Waterfront is a great addition to Door County fine dining.
+Entrees from about $22 and up (always check their website for changes) - whatever you are doing in Door County, you must make The Waterfront a stop on your itinerary.
 You will be delighted at the quality, service, ambiance and just the great folks who run this place.

 We have dined here often and it has been superb each time.
-Simply, we love this place!
+Simply, we love this place and DoorCountyNavigator.com highly recommends it.

 Make it a destination – you won’t forget your visit – and tell them that DoorCountyNavigator.com sent you!